Talking all about Benjamin Moore White Dove paint – and why it’s one of my favorites!

 Back in 2009, we renovated our former New York home.

-There were SO many design decision which needed to be made.
-It was overwhelming.
+There were SO many design decisions which needed to be made.

 Having a trusted color you love in your design arsenal is so great.